andymac1091/CASA0005book/docs/03-prac3.md

 ## MODIS background

 NASA's Moderate Resolution Imaging Spectroradiometer (MODIS) is an instrument aboard the Terra and Aqua satellites providing continuous Earth observation data.
-Terra passes North to South crossing the equator in the morning whilst Aqua orbits South to North cossing the equator in the afternoon.
-Consqeutnly we are able to obtain twice daily envrionmental data for the majority of locations on Earth such as:
+Terra passes North to South crossing the equator in the morning whilst Aqua orbits South to North crossing the equator in the afternoon.
+Consequently we are able to obtain twice daily environmental data for the majority of locations on Earth such as:

 * Total Precipitable Water
 * Cloud Product